 "...a powerfully original first novel...
-At any moment, beauty may strike with random grace, and unpretentious little details evoke the sense of wonder.
-Reading The Stone Boatmen feels as natural as breathing, but you can't take anything for granted."
+At any moment, beauty may strike with random grace, and unpretentious little details evoke the sense of wonder."
 Faren Miller, Locus, April 2014

+Two Travelers

-Two Travelers by Sarah Tolmie
+by Sarah Tolmie

+(ISBN: 978-1-61976-103-2)

-(ISBN: 978-1-61976-103-2) The two stories that make up Two Travelers are portal fictions in an existential style like Isak Dinesen's, exploring exile and identity.
-"Tolmie...delivers an exquisite duo of short stories in this slim volume....Rich with detail, both stories are imbued with baroque sensibilities, a refreshing deviation from the typical medieval setting.
+The two stories that make up Two Travelers are portal fictions in an existential style like Isak Dinesen's, exploring exile and identity.

+"Tolmie...delivers an exquisite duo of short stories in this slim volume....
+Rich with detail, both stories are imbued with

+baroque sensibilities, a refreshing deviation from the typical medieval setting.
 Rather than relying on pure exposition, Tolmie uses the characters' interactions and personalities to bring color to the unique magic of each setting.
 Tolmie's investigations of identity, place, and personal meaning are a delight to read and a great contribution to the genre."

 Publishers Weekly, April 2016